ceva24/ceva24.dev/posts/google-domains-aws.md

 [Create an S3 bucket for static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) and upload your website content, or an `index.html` for a now.
  The bucket name should be the name of your domain including the `www` subdomain, in my case `www.ceva24.dev`.

+If you're hosting a website that uses client-side routing e.g. React Router then you should also configure the Error document to be the same as the Index document.

 **At this point you should be able to access your website via the S3 static website hosting URL**!